-Outsourcing is about creating a successful Partnership.
-Selecting an outsourcing partner is a major business decision that requires thoughtful analysis of the market and thorough preparation from both vendors and their potential clients.
-There are many stories that define the reasons why companies outsource, outline key risks and challenges they face and suggestions on how to choose an outsourcing partner to ensure fruitful and beneficial partnership.
+Outsourcing is about creating a successful partnership.
+Selecting a perfect outsourcing partner is a major business decision that requires thoughtful analysis of the market and thorough preparation from both vendors and their potential clients.
+Many stories explain the reasons to outsource, outline key risks, challenges faced, and suggestions to choose an outsourcing partner to ensure a fruitful partnership.
 Outsourcing software development to companies has been an increasingly popular trend for several years now.

-Until the end of the recession in 2012 software outsourcing was without a doubt chosen as a way to reduce costs.
-Since then software development companies around the world have leveraged the increasing demand for software products and services.
-On top of this demand, many of the old industries have started a transformation where IT has become an integral part of almost any business and vertical.
+Until the end of the recession in 2012, software outsourcing was without a doubt chosen as a way to reduce costs.
+Since then, software development companies around the world have leveraged the increasing demand for software products and services.
+On top of this, a transformation started wherein IT was an integral part of many old industries from all kinds of business.

-The result is such a high demand of qualified resources in the USA, Nordic countries, and EU in general, that the most dominating reason for considering outsourcing is the vast amount of skilled labor in the outsourcing provider countries, difficult to attract and afford locally.
-Latest research shows that 66% of the markets in the Nordics are served by local consultants.
-This leads to much higher costs compared to full-time employees, a workforce locked-in by business contracts.
-This makes it very difficult, some organizations say impossible, to attract a skilled workforce.
+As a result, there is a high demand for qualified resources in the USA, Nordic countries, and EU.
+The most dominating reason for considering outsourcing is the vast amount of skilled labor in the outsourcing provider countries, which is hard to attract and afford locally.
+The latest research shows that local consultants serve 66% of the Nordic markets.
+It leads to much higher costs compared to full-time employees, a workforce locked in by business contracts.
+Thus, it makes it challenging, and some organizations even say that it is strenuous to attract a skilled workforce.

 - Skilled Resources